The Best Money Market Accounts for October 2023

 When you deposit money into any bank, your money is used to fund borrowing from the bank.
 That’s why you’re paid interest.

-The money that you deposit into your money market and other Quontic Bank accounts is used to help people who have historically had a harder time becoming homeowners borrow the money they need to buy a home.
+The money you deposit into your money market and other Quontic Bank accounts is used to help people who have historically had a more challenging time becoming homeowners borrow the money they need to buy a home.

 About Quontic